appacademy/Module-5-Resources/project-week/README.md

 - NPM packages must be approved by your project advisor.
 - CSS frameworks are not allowed.
 - NOTE: **Programatic hard refreshes are not allowed**.
 This includes manipulating the url through the `window` object.
 React provides all the tools necessary for dynamic rerendering or window relocation.
 If you have to have to refresh the page to see your data this is an indication that your reducer/selector code is bugged.\
-- If you complete the two features, and are passing pregrading, continue to use this time to work on additional features, like we mentioned above, after graduation you will need at least 4 features to be "greenlit" to start applying to jobs.
+- If you complete the two features, had a *feature review*, and feel ready for Monday grading, continue to use this time to work on additional features, like we mentioned above, after graduation you will need at least 4 features to be "greenlit" to start applying to jobs.
 	- A great suggestion for implementation would be adding AWS for photo uploading instead of having users paste in URLs. (see resource links below for guides on this)

 -------------------------------------

-# Phase 3: Rolling Optional Pregrading
+# Phase 3: Rolling Optional **Feature Review**
-In Mod 5, pregrading is optional and done on a first-come-first-serve basis.
+In Mod 5, *feature review* is optional and done on a first-come-first-serve basis.
 During this week, once you are **feature review ready**, you may reach out to your project lead to request a feature review.
 You will be added to the list.
-These feature reviews unfortunately take quite a bit of time because they must be reviewed by hand.
-Staff will most likely not be able to complete every feature review that was requested.
+These unfortunately take quite a bit of time because they must be reviewed by hand.
+Staff will most likely not be able to complete every review that was requested.
 So, it is recommended to get base functionality and basic CSS done as early as possible to request before Friday.
-The cutoff for feature reviews is before last break on Friday.
+The cutoff for a feature review is before last break on Friday.
 Staff cannot do feature reviews over the weekend.

-## To be feature review ready:
+## To be **Feature Review Ready**:
 - All functionality must be working on all features you implemented with React/Redux working properly. (comment out code for incomplete extra features)
 - There must be validation/error handling on every form.
 - General layout and at least some styling needs to have been completed on every page you implemented.